 Who do I talk to about contracting and job opportunities with the Construction Authority?

-Job openings will be posted on the https://foothillgoldline.org website under the Contact Us tab.
-Resumes can be sent to firstname.lastname@example.org.
+Job openings and contracting opportunities will be posted on the website under the Contracting/Jobs tab.
+Resumes can be sent to NPeterson@foothillgoldline.org.

 To register to receive information on upcoming contracting opportunities with the Construction Authority, register here.